sergioh-pessoal/scripts_CD-CT/README.md

 ## History:

-**TODO** - Create tag and fix text for first revision below
+0.1.0

-v0.1.0 - Initial revision
+- Used parameterization to select the date for execution.
-- Used the parameter PARAM_XXX to select date for execution.
+- Created cron script for daily executions.
-- Create a cron to run daily the scritpt.
+- Post-processing is with the new version of convert_mpas, enabling the use of grads.
-- Post-processing with the new version of convert_mpas making it possible to use grads.
+- Defined default version of MONAN-Model (0.5.0) and convert_mpas (0.1.0) in the installation step.

 ### Implementation at Egeon: